 It seems like it took me forever to find the right cleanser for my face.
 This is one step in my routine that I don’t change frequently because looking for a good cleanser is difficult.

 One of my favorites is the Whipped Cleanser from Skin & Co.
-It always leaves my face fresh, moisturized, and soft.
-I never have to worry about that squeaky feeling or my face feeling tight and uncomfortable.
+It always leaves my face moisturized, and soft!
 I highly recommend this cleanser if you haven’t been able to find one yet.

-I see you in the mirror eyeing that pimple and you’re ready to squeeze it.
-Stop it!
-I have to tell myself this whenever I notice a breakout on my face.
-I’ve always been guilty of picking my skin and popping pimples, therefore, it caused a lot of issues I dealt with in the past.
+I’ve always been guilty of picking my skin and popping pimples – and it caused a lot of issues I dealt with in the past.

 Related Post: 5 of the Best Clean Beauty Products for Dark Spots